 The Company has employment agreements with three of its named executive officers: Messrs.
 McNamara, Williams and O'Toole.
-On May 3, 2008, Mr. McNamara entered into a two-year employment agreement, which automatically renews every May 3 beginning May 3, 2010 for an additional one-year term unless either party provides 30 days' prior written notice of non-renewal.
+On May 3, 2008, Mr. McNamara entered into a two-year employment agreement, which automatically renews every May 3 beginning May 3, 2010 for an additional oneyear term unless either party provides 30 days' prior written notice of non-renewal.
 Mr. McNamara's employment agreement provides for a lump-sum severance payment, in the event of termination without cause, equal to five times his then-current base salary plus a pro-rated portion of his average annual incentive compensation for the then-past three full fiscal years.
 In the event of termination without cause, he also would be entitled to continue to participate in the Company's welfare benefit plans for 24 months following termination at the then-current rate of contribution.
 The employment agreements with Messrs.
 Williams and O'Toole, entered into in December 2006 and May 2007, respectively, contain the same terms as outlined above for Mr. McNamara, except that each of Messrs.
 Williams and O'Toole would be entitled to a lump-sum severance payment equal to two and a half times his then-current base salary and continued participation in the Company's welfare benefit plans for 18 months following termination at the then-current rate of contribution.
 Such severance payments and benefits are conditioned upon execution of a general release of claims in favor of the Company, nondisclosure and, for Mr. McNamara, two-year non-compete and non-solicitation covenants and, for Messrs.
-Williams and O'Toole would be entitled to gross-well Messrs.
-Williams and O'Toole would be entitled to gross-up payments were subject to the excise taxes imposed by Section 409A of the Code, Messrs.
+Williams and O'Toole, one-year non-compete and non-solicitation covenants.
+If these payments were subject to the excise taxes imposed by Section 409A of the Code, Messrs.
 McNamara, Williams and O'Toole would be entitled to gross-up payments.
 The Company does not intend to enter into future employment agreements that provide for excise tax gross-ups.